prokoudine/ardour-tutorial/content/getting-started/creating-tracks-and-busses/index.en.md

 every session has a _Master_ bus.
 All the audio to be exported from your session will be sent to the Master Bus.

-## How are tracks and busses Used?
+## How are tracks and busses used?

 Audio-processing _plugins_ and _automation_ can be applied to both tracks and busses.